baldx/curriculum/javascript/computer_science/common_data_structures_algorithms.md

 - What are breadth-first-search (BFS) and depth-first-search (DFS)?
 - What situations would you want to use BFS?
 - What situations would you want to use DFS instead?
+- This is a test change for this lesson

 ### Assignment